ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ompile time, *inline* makes sense here.
 Remember that *inline* is ust a hint to compiler, it is up to compiler to decide inline it or not.

-## default member initializer

-The behavior is the same with constructor initializing list.

 ## auto_ptr